MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### What Power Automate capabilities are included in Dynamics 365 licenses?

-Dynamics 365 licenses include following Power Automate capabilities:
+Dynamics 365 licenses include the following Power Automate capabilities:

 - Create and execute automated, scheduled, or button flows.
 - Access to [standard connectors](./types.md#standard-connectors).